bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     # Remove debugging symbols to save disk space and memory
     arm-linux-gnueabi-strip anna

+    # Confirm that "anna" has been built for ARM
+    file anna

+    # Change back to the base directory
+    cd ..

 These commands should have built the "anna" binary for "armel" platform.
-Confirm this by running the "file" command on "anna" and make sure that it has been built for the "ARM" architecture and NOT for the build machine's architecture as per the following example.
+We confirm this by running the "file" command on "anna" and make sure that it has been built for the "ARM" architecture and NOT for the build machine's architecture (probably x86-64 or aarch64) as per the following example.

-    $ file anna
+    # file anna
     anna: ELF 32-bit LSB pie executable, ARM, EABI5 version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux.so.3, for GNU/Linux 3.2.0, stripped